-In Year 5 of the fund, this project proposes to deliver a continued programme of support for newly created bookable products.
-Activities include the rebuilding and deeper engagement with travel trade and tour operator intermediaries; a product audit; B2B marketing activities and raising awareness to challenge perceptions of Manchester and the North.
+In Year 5 of the fund, this project delivered a continued programme of support for newly created bookable products.
+Activities included the rebuilding and deeper engagement with travel trade and tour operator intermediaries; a product audit; B2B marketing activities and raising awareness to challenge perceptions of Manchester and the North.
 The project team will extend the focus of the project to include the UK short break market as well as continuing to work in the US and reaching out to a number of other overseas markets in recovery.

-Visit York have worked in conjunction with Visit Leeds and Welcome to Yorkshire to create themed itinerary ideas across Yorkshire including royal and film connections and taste / foodie experiences.
+Visit York have worked in conjunction with Visit Leeds to create themed itinerary ideas across Yorkshire including royal and film connections and taste / foodie experiences.
 Alongside the bookable products showcased on the gateway hub pages.

 For more information visit Manchester: Gateway to the North

 Targeting the German market – this project will promoted a 300 mile touring route from London to Northumberland featuring hidden gems and iconic English attractions located along the route.

 Original target audience: German cultural explorer’s 25-49 years, consumer and trade

 Who is involved: Numerous destinations along the A1 route (from Hertfordshire to Northumberland)

 Packaging up well-known destinations with those that are off-the beaten track the project will develop itineraries that include attractions, accommodation options, places to eat and activities to provide a rich cultural and quintessentially English experience.